* Banks to be in focus as Citigroup reports results

 “When Spain does request help, that will take another risk out of the market and give some positive pull,” said Robert Pavlik, chief market strategist at Banyan Partners LLC in New York.

-U.S shares fell on Friday, with the S&P down for its fifth of the past six sessions, pressured by bank results.
+Shares fell on Friday as the S&P declined for five of the past six sessions.